tareq1988/wp-recaptcha-integration/readme.txt

 Latest Files on GitHub: [https://github.com/mcguffin/wp-recaptcha-integration](https://github.com/mcguffin/wp-recaptcha-integration)

+= Known Limitations =
+- Currently you can't have more than one reCaptcha on a page.
+  This may affect you for example when you have a contact page with a comment form.
+  For old style reCaptcha this cannot be fixed.
+For the new Style reCaptchas this is due to be implemented in the near future.

+- On a Contact Form 7 when the reCaptcha is disabled (e.g. for logged in users) the field label will be still visible.
+This is due to CF7 Shortcode architecture, and can't be fixed.

+  To handle this there is a filter `recaptcha_disabled_html`.
+You can return a message for your logged-in users here.
+Check out the [GitHub Repo](https://github.com/mcguffin/wp-recaptcha-integration) for details.

 == Installation ==

 First follow the standard [WordPress plugin installation procedere](http://codex.wordpress.org/Managing_Plugins).

-Then goto the [Google Recaptcha Site](http://www.google.com/recaptcha), sign up your site and enter your API-Keys on the configuration page.
+Then go to the [Google Recaptcha Site](http://www.google.com/recaptcha), sign up your site and enter your API-Keys on the configuration page.

 == Frequently asked questions ==

+= The plugin does not show up.
+What’s wrong? =

+On the plugin settings page check out if the option “Disable for known users” is activated (it is by default).
+Then log out (or open your page in a private browser window) and try again.
+If the problem still persist, Houson really has a problem, and you are welcome to post a support request.

 = I found a bug.
 Where should I post it? =